sagniknitr/DNN-Hub/Notes/Optical-Flow/Classical/Common-Operations.md

 ## Common Assumptions
-Th e basic idea of the LK algorithm rests on three assumptions.
+- The basic idea of the Optical Flow algorithm rests on three assumptions.
   1. Brightness constancy.
 A pixel from the image of an object in the scene does not change in appearance as it (possibly) moves from frame to frame.
 For grayscale images (LK can also be done in color), this means we assume that the brightness of a pixel does not change as it is tracked from frame to frame.

   2. Temporal persistence or “small movements”.
 Th e image motion of a surface patch changes slowly in time.
 In practice, this means the temporal increments are fast enough relative to the scale of motion in the image that the object does not move much from frame to frame.

   3. Spatial coherence.
 Neighboring points in a scene belong to the same surface, have similar motion, and project to nearby points on the image plane.

+- There may be additional constraints imposed on algorithm, like variatiiobal refinement etc.

 ## Derivatives
 ![](resources/common4.png)

-### Scharr Derivatives
+#### Scharr Derivatives
 ![](resources/common3.png)

-### Sobel Derivatives
+#### Sobel Derivatives
 ![](resources/common5.png)

 ## Hyperparameters